powa-team/powa/docs/index.rst

 * :ref:`hypopg_doc`, allowing you to create hypothetical indexes and test their usefulness without creating the real index

-Additionnaly, the PoWA User Interface allows you to make the most of this information.
+Additionally, the PoWA User Interface allows you to make the most of this information.

 Main components